LarremoreLab/LarremoreLab.github.io/_pages/dan.md

 </div>

 <h3>About Me</h3>

-I obtained my PhD in Applied Mathematics from the University of Colorado Boulder in 2012, advised by Juan G. Restrepo, after which I spent three years as a postdoctoral fellow at the Harvard T.H.
+I finished a PhD in Applied Mathematics from the University of Colorado Boulder in 2012, advised by Juan G. Restrepo, after which I spent three years as a postdoctoral fellow at the Harvard T.H.
 Chan School of Public Health studying the genetic epidemiology of malaria in the Center for Communicable Disease Dynamics.
 I then joined the Santa Fe Institute as an Omidyar Fellow until 2017, when I joined the faculty at the University of Colorado Boulder in the Department of Computer Science and the BioFrontiers Institute.

 <h3>Research Interests</h3>
 <ul>